|The Early History of the Internet|

 |Written by Historian|

 Page 1 of 2

-The Internet is now a boon and a blessing to individuals and businesses around the world.
+The Internet is now a boon and a blessing to individuals and businesses around the world in fact its is difficult to imagine the modern world without it.
 But look back over 40 years and you'll find that the Internet as we know it today was born out of the cold war between the USA and the USSR.

 Of course it wasn’t so easy without perfect hindsight and even if you knew that you wanted to create the Internet the technology available would have made it far more difficult than you would believe.
 However, this said there are some quite surprising turns of events in the development of the Internet.

 The Internet as we know it today was born out of the cold war between the USA and the USSR.
 Back in those days there was a very real fear that there would be nuclear war between the superpowers and the US military decided that it needed to find a way to keep its lines of communication open during an exchange of nuclear devices.

 In 1961 Leonard Kleinrock at MIT wote a paper, it was his PhD thesis proposal, on the new idea of packet switching.
 The idea had also been thought of by the “think tank” at the RAND Corporation.
 The final eleven-volume report submitted by Paul Baran of RAND was turned down as a proposal to build a network but the idea wasn’t dead.
 In the UK's National Physical Labaratory (NPL) Donald Davies was also working independently on the same idea and it was there that the term “packet” was first adopted.

 The whole basis of the Internet is “packet switching” and this is the reliable communications technique that was supposed to survive a nuclear strike.
 In a non-packet switched network a direct connection is made between the two communicating points.
 This link is used to transmit data directly between the two sites.